 Philippians 2:6-8 Who, being in the form of God, thought it not robbery to be equal with God: But made himself of no reputation, and took upon him the form of a servant, and was made in the likeness of men: And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross.

-Tonight we'll participate in the Independence Day celebration in Israel -- and what a party! -- shows, fireworks, music, dancing, everything under the sun!
+Tonight Israel will celebrate Yom Ha'atzmaut -- Independence Day -- and what a party! -- shows, fireworks, music, dancing, everything under the sun!

 This juxtaposition of two of Israel's national holidays speaks powerfully of the gospel.
 Messiah's death purchased our freedom from sin and eternal damnation.
 We've often heard and been reminded of the cost paid for our independence by soldiers who gave their lives defending our nation.
 It is a beautiful and precious thing to remember when you think of the value of human life and the blessing of individual freedom.
 Yet our Lord willingly laid down His life for our eternal freedom and joy in a New Creation.